San Francisco to Tokyo · the Pacific crossing

 Seventeen hours ahead.
 The international dateline means you cross into the next calendar day.
 You can also think of Tokyo as seven hours behind San Francisco, the previous day.

-Should I sleep on the San Francisco to Tokyo flight?
+Will I sleep on the San Francisco to Tokyo flight?

 A brief snooze early in the flight is fine, especially if you woke pre-dawn.
 Forty-five minutes, alarm set.
 After that, stay awake.
 The strategy is to live the destination evening on arrival, not on the plane.